AllenHo2/AllenHo2/README.md

 `Student (Software Engineer/Developer)`

 <div align="center">
-    Hello there👋 My name is Allen Ho and I'm a 3rd year student at the University of San Francisco.
-I love to create new websites and apps in my free time! 😁
+    Hello there👋 My name is Allen Ho and I'm a 4th year Computer Science student with a concentration in AI at the University of San Francisco.
+I am currently interning at Bushido, where I'm developing new features using the T3 stack that helps music artists increase their engagement and licensing efficiency.
+I love to create new websites, crochet, and hike in my free time!
+Also an insanely big fan of coffee 😁
     <br>
     <img align="center" src="https://media.tenor.com/CedXUNwq3fcAAAAi/tkthao219-bubududu.gif" alt="Hello Gif" title="Hello Gif" width="200" height="200"/>
     <br>